 Operators and brands in the highly regulated cannabis industry are not given the same marketing and advertising liberties that other industries are allowed.
 Cannabis companies have to prove that 85% of their audience is 21 years or older.
-Also traditional digital marketing channels such as Google ads and Facebook ads are not viable because they will not work with cannabis companies.
+Also traditional digital marketing channels such as Google ads and Facebook ads will not work with cannabis companies.
 The channels below are what we will focus our marketing resources and time too: